 What is your job and what does it involve?

-Tell us more about your time in the Army Reserve.
+Tell us about your studies in this area.

-If you had to live in any movie, which would it be?
+If you could live at any time in history, which would it be?